nazaninsh/Bioinformatics/README.md

 Bioinformatics Projects
-This folder includes my volunteery small projects accomplished at GSC along with some other small projects GSC volunteery mini projects: GSC.py , sequence.p, stat.py Other small projects: GSC_Content , K-mer
+This folder includes my volunteery small projects accomplished at GSC along with some other small projects GSC volunteery mini projects: GSC.py , sequence.p, stat.py Other small projects: GC_Content , K-mer

 gsc.py:
     #This Python script creates 2 lists from a data file I have.